 Pete Moorhouse is passionate about encouraging creative thinking in Early Years Education.
 He has over 25 years experience working with schools and works regularly in Early Years settings as an artist educator.

 Pete provides a rich variety of creative CPD training sessions and delivers inspiring conference keynote presentations.
 He works with many Local Authorities and schools around the country providing early years training and also works internationally.
 The trainings are designed to inform staff of latest developments in the field and keep abreast of new issues.
 The sessions focus on enriching, inspiring and motivating staff and highlighting best practice.
 Pete is an associate trainer for Early Education and delivers training for many organisations such as National Teaching Schools and Early Excellence.

-Pete is the leading authority on woodwork in Early Years education and has several journal articles and books published.
+Pete is the leading authority on Woodwork in Early Years Education and has several journal articles and books published.
 Pete was awarded an Honorary Research Fellowship at the University of Bristol and is currently researching Creativity and Critical thinking in Early Years Education.
 He has presented research papers at BECERA, IAEC and OMEP.
 Pete is a Churchill Fellow currently researching international perspectives on ‘making’ and woodwork in early education.
-Pete is a member of ICEnet International Creative Education Network and the International Art in Early Childhood Education Association and OMEP (World organisation for Early Childhood Education) and the Froebel Network.
+Pete is a member of ICEnet International Creative Education Network, the International Art in Early Childhood Education Association and OMEP (World organisation for Early Childhood Education) and the Froebel Network.
 Pete’s methods of supporting children are inspired by the Reggio Emilia approach and Froebelian principles.
 Pete is an endorsed Froebel Tutor.

 As an artist Pete is an acclaimed professional sculptor with an impressive portfolio of sculpture and public art commissions.
 His sculptures are in several international collections.
-His work can be seen at www.petemoorhouse.co.uk but increasingly Pete’s focus is in early years!
+His work can be seen at www.petemoorhouse.co.uk but increasingly Pete’s focus dedicated to early years!